 Yes, data is moved into Akkio and stored natively.

-No, you can as noted before use a free Akkio trial with integrations but the Snowflake free demo does not function with Akkio.
+No, as noted before, you can use a free Akkio trial with integrations, but the Snowflake free demo does not function with Akkio.

 Yes, Akkio encrypts data at rest and in flight.

-No, however we are SOC 2 Type II compliant.
+No, however, we are SOC 2 Type II compliant.

-Yes we do, and we inherit Amazon or Google security.
+Yes, we do, and we inherit Amazon or Google security.

-Neural networks model complex input-target relationships using linear and non-linear transformations, optimized by gradient descent.
+Neural networks model complex input-target relationships using linear and non-linear transformations optimized by gradient descent.

 Random forests use bagging and feature randomness to combine the outputs of multiple decision trees for higher accuracy and reduced overfitting.

-Decision trees recursively split input data based on feature values, aiming for homogeneous target variable subsets, determined by techniques like entropy, Gini impurity, or information gain.
+Decision trees recursively split input data based on feature values, aiming for homogeneous target variable subsets determined by techniques like entropy, Gini impurity, or information gain.

 Different algorithms make varying assumptions about the data distribution.
 Non-parametric models like decision trees and random forests make fewer assumptions, while neural networks assume differentiability in input-target relationships.
 Though statistical significance isn't directly evaluated, performance metrics like accuracy, precision, recall, and F1 score can be used to assess a model's effectiveness.